How to manage critical control points for food safety

-Complying with federal food safety regulations may seem complicated, but it doesn’t have to be.
-Read this article to learn step-by-step instructions on how to develop a HACCP action plan.
+Complying with federal food safety and regulations may seem complicated, but it doesn’t have to be.
+Read this article to learn step-by-step instructions on how to develop a HACCP plan.

-Failure to comply with HACCP regulations may cause shutdowns of your facility, wasting time and money while endangering your patrons and potentially damaging your reputation.
-Therefore, it is vital (and oftentimes mandatory) to create a HACCP action plan ahead of time that puts a system in place to identify and respond to critical food safety risks.
-Read on to learn how to develop a HACCP action for your business.
+Failure to comply with a HACCP program may cause shutdowns of your facility, wasting time and 1583money while endangering your patrons and potentially damaging your reputation.
+Therefore, it is vital (and frequently mandatory) to create a HACCP action plan ahead of time that puts a system in place to identify and respond to critical food safety risks.
+Read on to learn how to develop a HACCP system for your business.

-To successfully develop and implement a successful HACCP plan, there are several steps you need to follow first.
-At the outset, it is pertinent to create a committee of professionals to confer with.
-You will need to include your staff, but you should also consider looking for people to consult with who have technical and scientific expertise you may not possess.
-This includes, but is not limited to, experts in food safety, food production, sanitation, or food science.
-The wider the breadth of experts you consult, the more well-rounded and informed your plan will be.
+At the outset of developing a HACCP system, you should create a committee of professionals, otherwise known as a HACCP team, to confer on a thorough risk assessment.
+You will need to include your staff, but also consider looking for people with expertise in technology and science.
+This list is not limited to food safety, food production, sanitation, or food science experts.
+The wider the breadth of experts you consult, the more identified hazards will be found.

-Next, create a tangible goal for your operations.
-It is essential to have a clearly defined goal for what you do and why you do it, as this will ultimately guide your HACCP planning.
+Next, create a tangible goal for your application of HACCP.
+A clearly defined plan for what you do and why you do it is essential, as this will ultimately guide your HACCP planning.
 Consider the procedures that guide your operations from beginning to end.
 This process includes everything from how you receive and intake inventory to serving it to your consumers.
-To better aid this process, the FDA recommends creating a visual aid, such as a flow chart, to comprehend your system’s finer points better.
+To better aid this process, the Food and Drug Administration (FDA) recommends creating a visual aid, such as a flow chart, to better comprehend your system’s finer points.

 Conduct a hazard analysis

-Once the preliminary work is completed, it is time to conduct a formal hazard analysis.
+One of the primary principles of HACCP is to begin by conducting a formal hazard analysis.
 The objectives of this step are:

-- To create measures to prevent hazards from occurring
+- To create preventative measures that avert hazards

 Conducting a hazard analysis is a two-stage process that begins with a brainstorming session.
-Together with your hazard planning cohort, identify all of the products used in your operations, review the equipment used to conduct operations, then consider your final product and your method for storing it.
+Together with your hazard planning cohort, identify all the products used in your operations, review the equipment used to conduct operations, and then consider your final product and your storage method.
 While performing this brainstorm, consider all potential health risks for your patrons.
-This is an area where it especially helps to have experts outside of the food industry.
+Experts will improve the analysis you conduct outside of the food industry.
 Their expertise will make it easier to conceptualize the weaker links in your chain.

 Once you list all potential hazards, select the most critical areas to focus on as part of your formalized plan.
 This step focuses on the likelihood of occurrence and severity of consequences.
-Make sure to review technical and epidemiological data and the short-term and long-term effects of failing to control these points.
-Once you perform a thorough analysis, document your findings to present as part of your larger plan.
+Review technical and epidemiological data and the short-term and long-term effects of failing to control these points.
+Once you perform a thorough analysis, document your findings in a flow diagram to present as part of your larger plan.

 Determine critical control points

-A critical control point is an area where it’s possible to reduce or eliminate a potential safety hazard.
+A critical control point is an area where it’s possible to reduce or eliminate a potential safety hazard, also known as an area with potential for “loss of control.”
 Some foodservice examples include: